codedpro/codedpro/README.md

 ## Summary

-I am a Software Engineer, Solutions Architect, and Technology Leader with expertise in AI, Data Analysis, Full-Stack Web Development, Blockchain, Automation, and Telecom Systems.
+I am a Software Engineer, Solutions Architect, and Technology Leader with expertise in **AI**, **Data Analysis**, **Full-Stack Web Development**, **Blockchain**, **Automation**, and **Telecom Systems**.
 Since 2018, I have been designing and developing scalable, intelligent platforms that optimize operations, enhance automation, and drive innovation across multiple industries.

-At MTN Irancell, I developed real-time telecom management systems that enhanced data analysis and automated KPI degradation insights.
-I also collaborated with Huawei and AEC to build secure enterprise tools and infrastructure for telecom and field operations.
-Through MigmigWeb, I co-led the creation of a blazing-fast reservation-based website builder SaaS product.
-At Egbal and IPEC Yadgar Iliad, I directed full-stack development and DevOps for large-scale petrochemical and enterprise systems.
+At **MTN Irancell**, I developed real-time telecom management systems that enhanced data analysis and automated KPI degradation insights.
+I also collaborated with **Huawei** and **AEC** to build secure enterprise tools and infrastructure for telecom and field operations.
+Through **MigmigWeb**, I co-led the creation of a blazing-fast reservation-based website builder SaaS product.
+At **Egbal** and **IPEC Yadgar Iliad**, I directed full-stack development and DevOps for large-scale petrochemical and enterprise systems.

 I have led and built enterprise AI solutions, large-scale SaaS platforms, blockchain automation systems, and high-frequency trading technologies—helping businesses streamline processes, make data-driven decisions, and scale efficiently.
 My experience includes developing AI-driven analytics, full-stack infrastructures, financial trading algorithms, and telecom management systems, where I integrate data intelligence, automation, and high-performance engineering to solve complex challenges.

 Beyond development, I focus on strategic innovation and leadership, ensuring that technology is leveraged to enhance business efficiency, reduce operational overhead, and create scalable digital solutions.
 Whether it’s architecting AI-powered systems, optimizing blockchain applications, or leading full-stack development teams, I thrive at the intersection of technology, automation, and business growth.

 <br />